 - Your doctor will tell you how much rizatriptan benzoate to take and when to take it.

 - If your headache comes back after your first rizatriptan benzoate tablets dose:

 - For adults: a second dose may be taken 2 hours after the first dose.
-Do not take more than 30 mg of rizatriptan benzoate in a 24-hour period (for example, do not take more than three 10 mg tablets in a 24-hour period).
+Do not take more than 30 mg of rizatriptan benzoate tablets in a 24-hour period (for example, do not take more than 3 10 mg tablets in a 24-hour period).